 In addition to items and file attachments, you can also store notes in your Zotero library: child notes, which belong to a specific item, and standalone notes.
-Notes are synced along with item metadata, searchable, and support HTML formatting (Zotero uses the TinyMCE HTML editor for note editing).
+Notes are synced along with item metadata; they don't count against your Zotero file storage quota.
+Notes are searchable and support HTML formatting (Zotero uses the TinyMCE HTML editor for note editing).

-To create a child note, select an item in the center column.
-Then either click the “New Note” button at the top of the center column () and select “Add Child Note”, or go to the “Notes” tab in the right-hand column and click the “Add” button.
-You can also right-click an item (ctrl-click on OS X) and select “Add Note”.
+To create a child note, select an item in the center pane.
+Then, either click the “New Note” button at the top of the center pane () and select “Add Child Note”, or go to the “Notes” tab in the right-hand pane and click the “Add” button.
+You can also right-click an item and select “Add Note”.

-Standalone notes work the same as child notes, but are not directly related to any item in your library, and will appear alongside any other items in your library.
-To create a standalone note, click the “New Note” button and select “New Standalone Note”.
+Standalone notes work the same as child notes, but are not directly related to any item in your library.
+Standalone notes will appear alongside any other items in your library.
+To create a standalone note, click the “New Note” () button and select “New Standalone Note”.

-Notes can be searched via the general Zotero search and also within the note editor's “Find and Replace” button.
+Notes can be searched via the general Zotero search.
+You can search text within a note using the note editor's “Find and Replace” button or Ctrl/Cmd-F.